fradleyjoedev/card-component/README.md

 ## Assumptions

-The following is a list of assumtions that I have made during the development of the component
+The following is a list of assumtions that I have made during the development of the component:

 * It is a pure React component, so didn't use Typescript.
+* If the component was going to be re-usable the data would be pulled from an API.
+As I do not have a endpoint with data, I have created dummy data in 'src/data/cardData.json' to pass into the props of the component.
 //TODO Write more here

 ## Build - (Local Only)